tktracker/IntuneDocs/intune/protect/security-baselines.md

    ![Review the baseline](./media/security-baselines/review.png)

-9. After you create a profile, edit it by going to **Device security** > **Security baselines**, select the baseline type that you configured, and then select **Profiles**.
+9. After you create a profile, edit it by going to **Endpoint security** > **Security baselines**, select the baseline type that you configured, and then select **Profiles**.
 Select the profile from the list of available profiles, and then select **Properties**.
 You can edit settings from all the available configuration tabs, and select **Review + save** to commit your changes.

 ### Change the baseline version for a profile